 - Access to rear of vehicle may be impeded

 - Bikes and/or rack may obstruct rear of vehicle visibility

 This is a demonstration on a hitch mounted bike rack.
 As you can see this video demonstrates the necessity for installing a swing-away style of rack so that you may access the trunk of the vehicle.

-Trunk Mounted Bike Rack(Price ranges from
+Trunk Mounted Bike Racks

-- Great option for a rented vehicle
+- Great option for rental cars

 Hitch vs Roof Mount Video